osohq/oso/docs/changelogs/vNEXT.rst

 Other bugs & improvements
 =========================

-- When an inline query fails the query that failed is printed in the error message.
+- When an inline query fails, the query that failed is printed in the error message.